Make your order fun, fast and accurate

-We found that people are concerned that someone else would take their orders.
+We found that people are concerned that someone else would steal their orders.
 We also found that

 even though we showed people the cubby number of their orders, they couldn’t remember the number when they were standing in front of the cubby.
 To solve these problems, we decided to have customers scan their receipts (on phone or paper) to pick up their orders.

-When the customer scan the QR code on the receipt, the designated cubby would light up and the door
+When the customer scans the QR code on the receipt, the designated cubby would light up and the door

-If Subway has more budget to spent on the cubby, the best way would be showing the customer’s name on the cubby door and have it light up when the order is ready.
+If Subway has more budget to spend on the cubby, the best way would be to show the customer’s name on the cubby door and have it light up when the order is ready.

-From our testing, we found that the status of their orders were not clear for the customers.
+From our testing, we found that the status of their orders was not clear for the customers.
 So we decided to put up some status boards to make the process transparent.

 have customized settings in regards to where everything on the screen is being placed to make it friendly for people with disabilities and people who are taller/shorter than average.

 The feedback we got also taught us that people prefer to drag and drop while customizing their own ingredients, as it simulates the interaction of putting ingredients into a sandwich in the real world.